MultiSafepay/docs/content/my-account/sites.md

 # User guide

 ## Company name
-You can specify how your company name appears on customer bank or credit card statements (if supported by the bank) and on [payment pages](/docs/payment-pages/), or choose to display an alias instead.
+You can specify how your company name appears on customer bank statements (if supported by the bank) and on [payment pages](/docs/payment-pages/), or choose to display an alias instead.
 Customers may prefer this if you offer adult products.

 <details id="how-to-display-company-name">
 <summary>How to display your company name</summary>